rohan-g0re/Leetcode/Neetcode/Binary_Search/7_search_insert_position.md

-#### The index is basivally going to be the lower bound --> bcoz if there is already an element we push it on the same index --> if element is not there, then we insert the index on the next index
+#### The index is basically going to be the lower bound --> bcoz if there is already an element we push it on the same index --> if element is not there, then we insert the index on the next index

 ```cpp
 class Solution {